cahute/cahute/docs/headers/cahute/detection.rst

     If the callback returns a non-zero value, it signals the current function to stop and return the :c:macro:`CAHUTE_ERROR_INT` error.

+    :param context: Context in which to run the function.
     :param func: Function to call with every entry.
     :param cookie: Cookie to pass to the function.
     :return: The error, or 0 if the operation was successful.